Insights, Tips, and Tales

 Scorpions are generally non-aggressive, but they will sting when threatened.
 Their sting has been described as sharp, burning, and painful and usually lasts about 30 minutes.
 It is generally a localized pain and can remain swollen, red, and itchy for a few days.
 Keep an eye out for victims that are hypersensitive to the scorpion’s venom and monitor for a severe reaction.
 When in doubt, please call 9-1-1.
 It is always better to err on the side of caution.

 There is a very good chance that, if you have found a scorpion in your home, it is alone.
 Scorpions cannot sustain themselves indoors.
 The likelihood of it following a food source into the home is high.
 They enter the home through cracks, door jams, windows or inadequately sealed pipes inside of the walls just like any other pest.
-By the way, can I recommend a highly reputable company that has the best customer service I know?
-Give us a call at 1-866-WAYNES1 or take a look and see for yourself via Waynes.
+By the way, can I recommend a highly reputable Alabama pest control company that has the best customer service I know?
+Give us a call at 1-866-WAYNES1.

 Getting Rid of Scorpions

 Luckily, there are a few things we can do on the home front to discourage this unwelcome visitor.
 First and foremost, remove the trash and clutter.
-Scorpions and other pests for that manner are looking for dark and moist areas with plenty of hiding places.
+Scorpions and other pests for that matter are looking for dark and moist areas with plenty of hiding places.
 Secondly, remove large stones and fallen bark or limbs which are also desirable living spaces for the scorpion.
 Lastly, seal up those cracks around the home with caulk or mortar and apply weather stripping to loose-fitting doors.
-Adhering to common household maintenance of our homes is probably the best preventative measure we can take…well that, and calling our professionals at Waynes!
+Adhering to common household maintenance of our homes is probably the best preventative measure we can take…well, and calling our professionals at Waynes Pest Control!

 Latest from Waynes Blog